 Section 5.2 describes other licenses (i.e., not the FERC license), agreements and contracts that affect current Project operations.
 When FERC issues its new license, YCWA would apply to the SWRCB to modify any water rights, if necessary, to make them consistent with the new license.
-YCWA does not anticipate any changes will be needed to the 1965 Cal Fish and Wildlife Agreement since it is fully implemented now, to the 1966 Davis-Grunsky Agreement since it expires in 2014, or to YCWA's water delivery contracts.
+YCWA does not anticipate any changes will be needed to YCWA's water delivery contracts.